top of page

 We have several dog-friendly eateries here on the Llyn Peninsula.
 Here is our brief guide to our local businesses where you can enjoy drinks or a bite to eat together.

-1. MADRYN ARMS: Our local pub is located in Chwilog and is open for food and drink 7 days a week.
+1. MADRYN ARMS: Our local pub is located in Chwilog and is open for food and drink seven days a week.

 2. DYLANS (CRICCIETH): Dylands in Criccieth is a local institution.

-3. LLANBEDROG BEACH CAFE: A dog-friendly beach cafe as well as disabled access and toilets.
+3. LLANBEDROG BEACH CAFE: A dog-friendly beach cafe with disabled access and toilets.
 One of the signature features of Llanbedrog is its colourful seaside beach huts dotted along the coastline.

 bottom of page